JJ/pull-request-checks-action/README.md

 - [ ] Does not check this.
 ```

 This will be exported to github action variables, and also set as step output.
 The outputs will have the name of the label if it exists (`ONE`, in this case) or `check`+ index (starting with 0) otherwise.

+> The `check#` variable will not be set in the case it has a specific name.

 This one, for instance, will create the variables `ONE`, `checks1` and `checks2`; the first two of them will be set to `true`, the last one to `false`.

 ## Use